Enrollment Guidelines

 Enrollment Notification and Confirmation

 Once an applicant is offered a spot, parents will receive notification via email and a text that lets them know they have received an important email.
-Parents are given a DEADLINE to either accept or decline the offer.
+Parents are given a deadline to either accept or decline the offer.
 If Live Oak does not hear back by this deadline then the applicant will be removed from the waiting list.

 Once a parent declines an offer, they forfeit their spot and can reapply later that school year or in subsequent school years.